For Electricians & ContractorsLicensed Electricians · General Contractors

 Why Plug-In Solar Matters for Your Business

-Plug-in solar is the fastest-growing segment of residential solar in the US.
-Unlike rooftop solar, which requires $15,000–$30,000 in capital and complex permitting, plug-in systems cost $600–$2,500 and connect through standard outlets.
-This lower barrier creates a massive new market — and electricians are the trusted professionals customers turn to.
+Plug-in solar is one of the fastest-growing segments of residential solar in the US.
+Unlike rooftop solar, which requires $15,000–$30,000 in capital and complex permitting, plug-in systems cost $600–$2,500 and connect through GFCI-protected outlets.
+This lower barrier creates a growing new market — and electricians are the trusted professionals customers turn to.

 Professional Installation Services